Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 The whole thing shows once more that side effects are, in the American president's words, "very bad".
 But now that they are here, I have the feeling that a solution like the one you are describing will certainly remove the counter-intuitive effects that I encountered.
 After all, my use case (informing the user about a lengthy operation) seems to be very normal.

-#6 Updated by Debbie Lockett 11 months ago
+#6 Updated by Debbie Lockett about 1 year ago

 - Status changed from New to In Progress